-RESULTS OF 2024 AGM
+RESULTS OF OLD BOYS’ 2026 AGM

-The President’s 2024 report and the Secretary’s 2024 Report follow:
+The President’s Report and the Secretary’s Report presented at the AGM follow:

 PRESIDENT’S REPORT